public health insurance

 Differences in benefits among statutory health insurers

 In the statutory health insurance, 95 percent of the benefits are determined by the legislator and the benefits do not differ between the insurance funds.
 However, public health insurance funds can offer their customers additional services.
-These additional services can be within the scope of additional benefits in medical care, bonus and selective tariffs as well as comprehensive customer service.
+These additional services can be within the scope of additional benefits in medical care, a bonus program and selective plans as well as comprehensive customer service.

 The differences may be of interest to certain groups (e.g., diabetics, asthmatics, or young parents).
 Comparing benefits can therefore also be useful within the statutory health insurance system.

-Moreover, the health insurance funds offer numerous tariffs: healthy people who rarely go to the doctor can save money with selective tariffs.
+Moreover, the health insurance funds offer numerous plans: healthy people who rarely go to the doctor can save money with selective plans.
 People who are sporty and health-conscious can benefit from bonus programs and receive money back.